-Shall Issue means that as long as an applicant passes the basic requirements set out by state law, the issuing authority (county sheriff, police department, state police, etc.) is compelled to issue a permit.
+Shall issue means that as long as an applicant passes the basic requirements set out by state law, the issuing authority (county sheriff, police department, state police, etc.) is compelled to issue a permit.
 In other words, local law enforcement officials cannot deny an applicant a permit if the applicant meets all of the criteria.
 There are currently 41 shall-issue states, including permitless-carry states that issue permits for purposes of reciprocity (allowing residents of their state to carry in other states with favorable reciprocity).
 Also, there are states that may be identified as shall-issue that, in practice, operate on a may-issue basis.

-The information contained on this website is provided as a service to USCCA, Inc. Members and the concealed carry community, and does not constitute legal advice.
-Although we attempt to address all areas of concealed carry laws in all states, we make no claims, representations, warranties, promises or guarantees as to the accuracy, completeness or adequacy of the information disclosed.
-Legal advice must always be tailored to the individual facts and circumstances of each individual case.
-Laws are constantly changing, and as such, nothing contained on this website should be used as a substitute for the advice of a lawyer for a specific case.
+The information contained on this website is provided as a service to USCCA, Inc. members and the concealed carry community, and does not constitute legal advice.
+We make no claims, representations, warranties, promises or guarantees as to the accuracy, completeness or adequacy of the information disclosed.